-Welcome to the Washington State University College of Nursing Tri-Cities!
-We offer several exceptional undergraduate and graduate nursing degree programs with a mix of on-campus and distance-friendly options.
+At Washington State University College of Nursing Tri-Cities we offer several exceptional undergraduate and graduate nursing degree programs with a mix of on-campus and distance-friendly options.

 Our largest and most popular undergraduate degree program is the Bachelor of Science in Nursing (BSN).
 We admit approximately 24 new students per semester in August and January.

 For current RNs seeking a Bachelor’s degree, we offer the RN to BSN program.
 This program is flexible and ideal for today’s working nurses.

 Our Master’s of Nursing (MN) in Population degree is offered with specialization in Nursing Education, and Nursing Leadership or an Individualized Study Option is available.
 An advisor can help you determine appropriate course work to take with this option.

 The College of Nursing offers a Doctor of Nursing Practice (DNP) degree in Spokane and Vancouver.
 The DNP offers the following two specializations: Family Nurse Practitioner (FNP), and Psychiatric Mental Health Nurse Practitioner (PMHNP).
 Students may enter this program post-bachelor’s or post-master’s degree.
 Visit our College of Nursing Spokane website for more information on how the DNP can advance your nursing career.

 Faculty and students from the college are active in the Tri-Cities community, collaborating with nurses and health care leaders from area health care facilities, schools and universities, and hospitals.
 We cultivate and support higher education, with a deep commitment to quality instruction, scholarship, research, and service.

 For more information about the college in Tri-Cities, please explore our web site.
 Our nursing advisor is also always standing by to assist you.